-- And you will be introduced with the “Insert” Chart dialog box.
+- And you will be introduced to the “Insert” Chart dialog box.

-In this section, we shall learn in details how to create Excel charts.
+In this section, we shall learn in detail how to create Excel charts.
 You know: No charts, no data visualization.
-Without visualizing data, people cannot take better decisions.
+Without visualizing data, people cannot make better decisions.
 In this video tutorial, we shall learn how to make an Excel chart from scratch.
 You will not use this approach practically to create charts in Excel.
 But this approach will help you to understand how actually Excel creates charts.
-In this worksheet, you see a Time column, and a Temperature Column.
+In this worksheet, you see a Time column and a Temperature Column.

-I am going to create this chart, this is X axis, the values under Time column are set in the X axis, this is Y axis, the values under the Temperature column are set in the Y axis.
+I am going to create this chart, this is X-axis, the values under the Time column are set in the X-axis, this is the Y-axis, the values under the Temperature column are set in the Y-axis.
 So this is a Temperature vs. Time chart.
 Remember it very well: this is a Temperature vs. Time chart, not a Time vs. Temperature chart.
-Temperature data series makes the Y axis here.
-Time data series makes the X axis for this chart.
-The rule is: the data series that makes the Y axis sits before the data series that makes the X axis.
+Temperature data series makes the Y-axis here.
+Time data series makes the X-axis for this chart.
+The rule is: the data series that makes the Y-axis sits before the data series that makes the X-axis.

-Right click on the Chart Area, click on the Select Data command in the drop down list, “Select Data Source” dialog box appears, the first option in the dialog box is Chart Data Range, if I select this data range, Excel will automatically fill the Legend Entries, and Horizontal Axis labels.
+Right-click on the Chart Area, click on the Select Data command in the drop-down list, “Select Data Source” dialog box appears, the first option in the dialog box is Chart Data Range, if I select this data range, Excel will automatically fill the Legend Entries, and Horizontal Axis labels.
 At this point, we get two new terms: Series and Category.
-The values that are set in Y axis are called series, and the values that are set in X axis are called Categories, remember these two Excel Chart related terms very well.
+The values that are set in Y-axis are called series, and the values that are set in X-axis are called Categories, remember these two Excel Chart-related terms very well.
 I click OK, you see the chart is created.
-Let’s make the chart in little bit different way: right click, select data, delete data range, and Remove the series 1.
+Let’s make the chart in a little bit different way: right-click, select data, delete data range, and Remove the series 1.
 The dialog box is blank again.
 Now click on Add button.
 “Edit Series” dialog box appears.

 Make a Graph in Excel 2013 Using the Recommended Charts Tool